-Hydroelectric Power Recovery Revenues.
+Hydroelectric Power Revenues.
 Metropolitan has constructed 15 small hydroelectric plants on its distribution system.
 The combined generating capacity of these plants is approximately 130 megawatts, and is dependent on available water sources.
-The plants are located in Los Angeles, Orange, Riverside, and San Diego Counties at existing pressure control structures and other locations.
-Since 2000, annual energy generation sales revenues have ranged between \$7.3 million and nearly \$29.6 million, fluctuating with available water supplies.
-Hydroelectric power sales revenues from the hydroelectric power plants were \$7.7 million in fiscal year 2021-22.
+The plants are located in Los Angeles, Orange,

-In addition, the CRA Power Sale Revenues.
-The power requirements for the CRA are offset, in part, by Metropolitan's hydroelectric power generation entitlements from Hoover and Parker dams.
-A net revenue stream, referred to as CRA power sales, results when the CRA power needs are less than Metropolitan's Hoover and Parker power entitlements, and in which the excess energy is imported and sold into the California Independent System Operator ("CAISO") market.
-The total Hoover and Parker dam excess
+Riverside, and San Diego Counties at existing pressure control structures and other locations.
+In addition, the power requirements for the CRA are offset, in part, by Metropolitan's hydroelectric power generation entitlements from Hoover and Parker dams.
+A net revenue stream results when the CRA power needs are less than Metropolitan's Hoover and Parker power entitlements, and in which the excess energy is imported and sold into the California Independent System Operator ("CAISO") market.

-Since 2000, annual energy generation sales revenues were \$11.4 have ranged between \$6.0 million and nearly \$29.6 million, fluctuating with available water supplies.
-Hydroelectric power revenues were \$6.0 million in fiscal year 2020-21 and \$3.25 million in fiscal year 2021-222022-23.
+Since 2000, annual energy generation sales revenues have ranged between \$6.0 million and nearly \$29.644.9 million, fluctuating with available water supplies.
+Hydroelectric power revenues were estimated to be approximately \$6.09.4 million infor fiscal year 2022-232023-24.

 Investment Income.
-In fiscal years 2019-20, 2020-21, and 2021-2022, and 2022-23, Metropolitan's earnings on investments, including adjustments for gains and losses and premiums and discounts, including construction account and trust fund earnings, excluding gains and losses on swap terminations, on a cash basis (unaudited) were \$18.1 million, \$12.7 million, and \$11.3 million, and \$27.3 million, respectively.
+In fiscal years 2020-21, 2021-20222021-22, 2022-23, and 2022-232023-24, Metropolitan's earnings on investments, including adjustments for gains and losses and premiums and discounts, including excluding construction account and trust fund earnings, excluding gains and losses on swap terminations, on a cash basis (unaudited) were \$\frac{12.7}{10.2}\$ million, \$\frac{11.3}{21.3}\$ million, and \$\frac{27.342.2}{27.342.2}\$ million, respectively.